-For your safety, CSUN is transitioning to virtual courses for the Fall semester.
+For your safety, CSUN is continuing with virtual instruction for the Spring 2021 semester.
 It’s important your studies continue, even in these difficult times, but your health is our first priority.
 Please contact us at email@example.com if you have any questions.

 Tax advisement is one of the fastest-growing fields in the United States.
 The U.S. Bureau of Labor Statistics (BLS) estimates that ─ as the nation’s population ages and life expectancies increase ─ the demand for professional tax advisors and consultants will grow.
 According to ONet Online, the demand for tax professionals in California is projected to grow by 9% between 2016-2026.

 The BLS also notes that tax advisors and consultants typically need a master’s degree for career advancement.